 Addiction is an illness and should be treated as one.
 It is a state characterized by compulsive engagement in rewarding stimuli, despite adverse consequences.

 Whether a shopping addiction or chemical addiction, addiction of any sort still takes a huge toll on the individual, their close ones, and society in general.
 In order to fuel their addictions, addicts go into debt, commit crimes and sometimes require emergency hospitalization.
 Their daily existence is afflicted by the isolation, loneliness and other psychological and physical side effects.

 As we begin to see addiction as a coping and adaptation mechanism in the pressurized world we may begin to see addicts in a cleared and more empathetic light.

 The project enables her to complete the full study of each participant starting with research, interviews, sketching and then creating a final large scale piece.
 The process has equal importance to the final portrait.
-Images below are examples of the studies as well as large scale paintings she has been working on in the preparation for her upcoming exhibition.
+Images below are examples of the studies as well as large scale paintings.
+The solo exhibition took place from 15th October – 1st November 2015 in Notting Hill, London.